 The valuation adjustment for counterparty credit risk (CVA), own-credit risk for derivatives (DVA) and the explicit funding valuation adjustment (FVA) are deemed to be unobservable components of the valuation framework and therefore classified in Level 3.
 This does not impact, in general cases, the classification of individual transactions into the fair value hierarchy.
-However, a specific process allows to identify individual deals for which the marginal contribution of these adjustments and related uncertainty is significant.
-Are particularly concerned some insufficiently collateralised vanilla interest rate instruments with very long residual maturity.
+However, a specific process allows to identify individual deals for which the marginal contribution of these adjustments and related uncertainty is significant and justifies classifying these transactions in Level 3.

-The table below provides the range of values of main unobservable inputs for the valuation of level 3 financial instruments.
+The table below provides the range of values of main unobservable inputs for the valuation of Level 3 financial instruments.
 The ranges displayed correspond to a variety of different underlying instruments and are meaningful only in the context of the valuation technique implemented by BNP Paribas.
 The weighted averages, where relevant and available, are based on fair values, nominal amounts or sensitivities.

-The main unobservable parameters used for the valuation of debt issued in level 3 are equivalent to these of their economic hedge derivative.
+The main unobservable parameters used for the valuation of debt issued in Level 3 are equivalent to those of their economic hedge derivative.
 Information on those derivatives, displayed in the following table, is also applicable to these debts.

-Risk classes valu e Sheet ation s of euros) Main product types composing the Level 3 stock within the risk class Valuation technique used for the product types considered Main unobservable inputs for the product types considered Range of unobservable input across Level 3 population considered Weighted average Repurchase agreements 599 918 Long-term repo and reverse-repo agreements Proxy techniques, based amongst other on the funding basis of a benchmark bond pool, that is actively traded and representative of the repo underlying 0 pb to 95 pb 29 pb (a) - Hybrid Forex / Interest rates derivatives Hybrid Forex interest rate option pricing model Correlation between FX rate and interest rates.
-Main currency pairs are EUR/JPY, USD/JPY, AUD/JPY 27% to 59% 37% (a) Hybrid inflation rates / Interest rates derivatives Hybrid inflation interest rate option pricing model Correlation between interest rates and inflation rates mainly in Europe.
-Floors and caps on inflation rate or on the Volatility of cumulative inflation 0.7% to 8.8% Interest rate derivatives 1,184 cumulative inflation (such as redemption floors), predominantly on European and French inflation Inflation pricing model Volatility of the year on year inflation rate 0.3% to 2.7% (b) Forward Volatility products such as volatility swaps, mainly in euro Balance-guaranteed fixed rate, basis or cross currency swaps, predominantly on European collateral pools Interest rates option pricing model Forward volatility of interest rates 0.4% to 0.7% (b) Prepayment modelling Discounted cash flows Constant prepayment rates 0% to 18% 2% (a) Collateralised Debt Obligations and index Base correlation projection technique and Base correlation curve for bespoke portfolios 28% to 86% (b) tranches for inactive index series recovery modelling Recovery rate variance for single name underlyings 0 to 25 % (b) Credit derivatives 839 889 N-to-default baskets Credit default model Default correlation 48% to 84% 58% (a) Single name Credit Default Swaps (other Christian automalation and interested Credit default spreads beyond observation limit (10 years) 34 pb to 162 pb (1) 114 pb (c) than CDS on ABSs and loans indices) Stripping, extrapolation and interpolation Illiquid credit default spread curves (across main tenors) 3 pb to 826 bp (2) 66 pb (c) Facility depleads 1 706 4 700 Cong Simple and complex derivatives on multi- Various valatiitu astisa madala Unobservable equity volatility 0% to 105% (3) 32% (d) Equity derivatives 1,706 6,683 0,083 underlying baskets on stocks Various volatility option models Unobservable equity correlation 27% to 99% 70% (c)
+Risk classes valu e Sheet ation s of euros) Main product types composing the Level 3 stock within the risk class Valuation technique used for the product Main unobservable inputs for the product types considered types considered considered Weighted average Repurchase agreements 654 1,301 Long-term repo and reverse-repo agreements Proxy techniques, based amongst other on the funding basis of a benchmark bond pool that is actively traded and representative of the repo underlying 0 bp to 119 bp 17 bp (a) Hybrid Forex / Interest rates derivatives Hybrid Forex interest rate option pricing model Correlation between FX rate and interest rates.
+Main currency pairs are EUR/JPY, USD/JPY, AUD/JPY 22% to 56% 23% (a) Hybrid inflation rates / Interest rates derivatives Hybrid inflation interest rate option pricing model Correlation between interest rates and inflation rates mainly in Europe. -2% to 15% 4% 1,402 1,525 ,402 1,525 Floors and caps on inflation rate or on the Volatility of cumulative inflation 0.8% to 11.7% Interest rate derivatives 1,402 cumulative inflation (such as redemption floors), predominantly on European and French inflation Inflation pricing model Volatility of the year on year inflation rate 0.3% to 3.2% (b) Balance-guaranteed fixed rate, basis or Prepayment modelling Interest rates option pricing model Forward volatility of interest rates 0.5% to 1.1% (b) Constant prepayment rates 0% to 35% 1.1% (a) Collateralised Debt Obligations and index Base correlation projection technique and Base correlation curve for bespoke portfolios 23% to 85% (b) tranches for inactive index series recovery modelling Recovery rate variance for single name underlyings 0 to 25 % (b) Credit derivatives 1,010 893 N-to-default baskets Credit default model Default correlation 48% to 84% 51% (a) Single name Credit Default Swaps (other Objection and the section of the sec Credit default spreads beyond observation limit (10 years) 80 bp to 496 bp (1) 334 bp (c) than CDS on ABSs and loans indices) Stripping, extrapolation and interpolation Illiquid credit default spread curves (across main tenors) 4 bp to 514 bp (2) 95 bp (c) 4.400 5 770 Simple and complex derivatives on multi- Unobservable equity volatility 0% to 122% (3) 35% (d) underlying baskets on stocks Various volatility option models Unobservable equity correlation 23% to 100% 72% (c)